Fushionek/DataAnalysis/DataAnalysis/E-Commerce/README.md

 1. VIP Customer Identification
 Goal: Find our most valuable customers and see if they buy premium or budget items.

-Insight: Our top customer (C04432) is a major "Whale," spending over $61,000.
-Most top spenders prefer premium items with an average price of $70+.
+Insight: Our top customer (C04432) spent over $61,000.
+Some top spenders prefer premium items with an average price of $70+.

 ![VIP Customer](images/TOP5_Revenue.png)